-Vegans and vegetarians don’t need thiamine supplements, if they’re following a well-balanced, healthy diet.
-We can get high doses of vitamin B1 from food.
+Vegans and vegetarians don’t need thiamine supplements if they follow a well-balanced, healthy diet.
+They can get high doses from vegan foods.

 Health benefits of thiamine (vitamin B1)

 Thiamine, or vitamin B1, is a water-soluble B-vitamin.
 It’s crucial for energy metabolism.
 It’s involved in glucose, protein, and lipid metabolism.
 Also, thiamine is important for the synthesis of certain hormones and for the proper activity of certain enzymes.[1,2,3]

 Severe thiamine deficiency may cause memory loss, visual disturbances, and weak muscles.
 It may affect the nervous and cardiovascular system as well.

 Also, thiamine is beneficial for weight loss.

 What’s the recommended daily intake?

 The recommended daily intake of thiamine is 1.2 mg and 1.1 mg for men and women, respectively.
 Only pregnant and lactating women need higher doses of 1.4 mg.
 On the other hand, teens and kids need lower doses.

 Moreover, there isn’t a maximum safe dose of thiamine.
 Neither from supplements nor foods.